CDCgov/cfa-ring-vax-widget/docs/approach.md

 - post-exposure vaccination is effective at preventing transmission
 - contact tracing and vaccinating a high fraction of contacts of contacts

 In contrast with pro-active vaccination of individuals based on their prior known risk factors, ring vaccination is a form of reactive vaccination.

+In the real world, ring vaccination can be an effective strategy for both controlling transmission and preventing disease from developing in contacts.
+This widget focuses on simulating a simplified ring vaccination intervention using a branching process model to investigate it's potential to control transmission in a population.
+This means that some of the above factors have been simplified in the model and that we are not explicitly modeling the benefit of reduced disease burden separate from reduced transmission (see our [README](../README.md) for more model details).

 ## Use of ring vaccination in the past